SuffolkLITLab/gatsbyLIT/README.md

 Gatsby Cloud is an end-to-end cloud platform specifically built for the Gatsby framework that combines a modern developer experience with an optimized, global edge network.

-## Purpose

-The purpose of this repository is to recreate as accurately as possible the original [courtformsonline.org](https://courtformsonline.org/) website with the use of Gatsby.
-The content is fetched almost entirely from Contentful, a headless CMS platform that allows you to update and edit your website through a user-friendly API.

-## Things to note

-1)	This repository alone will **NOT** allow you to run the website on your local machine.
-Together with the source code (provided here) you will need to download the Gatsby CLI (instructions provided in the **Quick Start** section above) as well as the necessary plugins used (mentioned in **` gatsby-config.js`**).
-2)	Do **NOT** clone the repository in a OneDrive folder.
-An attempt to run **`gatsby develop`** inside a folder managed by OneDrive will result into an error.
-3)	The API keys required to access the website content through Contentful are not included for privacy reasons.
 <!-- AUTO-GENERATED-CONTENT:END -->